 A good review flow is:

-- Start with the System section to understand whether the scan is running, complete, failed, or stopped.
+1. Start with the System section to understand whether the scan is preparing, running, complete, failed, or stopped.

-- Use Explore this scan to open images or links when those areas need deeper inspection.
+4. Use Explore this scan to open images, links, or accessibility when those areas need deeper inspection.

-- Review the Pages table for page-level issues and Lighthouse scores.
+5. Review and sort the Pages table for page-level issues, Lighthouse scores, and page statuses.

-- Return to the website dashboard when you want to start another scan or compare scan history.
+7. Return to the Website dashboard when you want to start another scan, review scan history, or handle interrupted scan recovery.

 Where to go next